QCD Flux Tubes and Anomaly Inflow: Chromoelectric Flux Tube and Anomaly Inflow

-Therefore we have shown that a strong chromoelectric flux tube may correspond to a vortex configuration of quark condensates.
-Quark zero modes located at the vortex becomes chiral which leads to gauge anomaly in the two-dimensional defect.
-This can only be cancelled by a topological term (Chern-Simons) in the bulk of the four-dimensional spacetime and hence relates the gauge anomaly in the vortex to the chiral anomaly in the bulk.
+We have shown that a strong chromoelectric flux tube may induce a vortex configuration in the quark condensates.
+The example we studied above has winding number $m=\pm 1$.
+Given more energy, which means stronger color electric field strength, vortex with larger winding number or more vortices can be created as well.
+We have also shown that quark zero modes located at the vortex become chiral, which leads to gauge anomaly in the two-dimensional defect.
+This can only be cancelled by a topological term containing Chern-Simons current in the bulk of the four-dimensional spacetime.
+Therefore it relates the gauge anomaly in the vortex to the chiral anomaly in the bulk.
 From the current inflow point of view one may consider the flux tube as an {\it ``anomaly battery"}.
-It is charged by the current (\ref{induc}) whose only non-vanishing component is $J_{\rho} = g E / (4 \pi \rho)$ (see Fig 1).
-It is also interesting that this current flows in the direction perpendicular to the chromoelectric field $E$ like that of the Hall effect, as first noticed by Callan and Harvey \cite{Callan-Harvey}.
+It is ``charged" by the current (\ref{induc}) whose only non-vanishing component is $J_{\rho} = g E / (4 \pi \rho)$ (see Fig 1).
+It is interesting that this current flows in the direction perpendicular to the chromoelectric field $E$ like that of the Hall effect, as first noticed by Callan and Harvey \cite{Callan-Harvey}.